SquilliamWallace/Radio-Tele-Frontend/README.md

 * To understand the mechanics of Vuetify, see <https://vuetifyjs.com/en/getting-started/quick-start>

 ### AWS
 Here is the link to the [AWS Management Console](https://317377631261.signin.aws.amazon.com/console "AWS Management Console").
+See the back-end team to get credentials.